jshor/symbology/docs/reference/one-dimensional.md

 One-Dimensional symbols are what most people associate with the term barcode.
 They consist of a number of bars and a number of spaces of differing widths.

+[Click here](/reference/#one-dimensional-symbologies) for a condensed list of one-dimensional symbologies.

 ## Code 11

 ![Code 11](/assets/barcodes/barcode_14.png)